 Safeguarding and child protection training and online safety training is provided on a regular basis to all staff to enable them to carry out these requirements.
-Safeguarding and child protection training includes the possible signs and indicators of abuse and how to respond effectively.
+Safeguarding and child protection training includes the possible signs and indicators of abuse and how to respond effectively, this also includes online safety and Prevent training.

 Trustees and regular volunteers receive formal training a minimum of once per year, if not already covered by any other agency.
-Where possible this training if completed face to face.
+Where possible this training is completed face to face.